-Hitching Your Wagon To A Con | PlanetSave
+Hitching Your Wagon To A Con

 “I just fired the head of the FBI.
 He was crazy, a real nut job,” Trump told Russia’s foreign minister and chief US spy (ambassador to the United States), according to a transcript that leaked to the independent US press, which wasn’t allowed into the meeting.
 “I faced great pressure because of Russia.
 That’s taken off.”

 Hmm, something isn’t right.
-It’s surprising Republican voters haven’t woken to the con yet, but some are starting to smell the coffee, especially within the White House, which has been leaking to the press in unprecedented quantity and quality.
+It’s surprising that Republican voters haven’t woken to the con yet, but some are starting to smell the coffee, including within the White House, which has been leaking to the press in unprecedented quantity and quality.

 “If Donald Trump gets impeached, he will have one person to blame: Donald Trump,” one White House official said.